szelesi/best-practices-guide/resource_planning/backup_server_placement.md

 To collect information about the virtual infrastructure all managed vCenters and their connected hosts and datastores are periodically rescanned.
 This rescan process is visible in the **History** tab > **System** section in the Veeam Backup & Replication console.
 As seen here, the Host discovery process runs every four hours.
 All the collected information is stored within the configuration database.

 The amount of collected information is typically very small however the Host discovery process may take longer or even exceed the default schedule in highly distributed environments[^1].
-If hosts or clusters are connected to vCenter over a high-latency link you may consider deploying a Backup server locally on the ROBO, then you  can create a vCenter service account with a limited scope to that particular location in order to reduce the window of the Host discovery process.
+If hosts or clusters are connected to vCenter over a high-latency link you may consider deploying a Backup server locally on the ROBO, then you  can create a vCenter service account with a limited scope in that particular location in order to reduce the window of the Host discovery process.
 If the ROBO uses a stand-alone host it is possible to add the host as a managed server directly instead of through vCenter.

 **Note:** Avoid adding individual hosts to the backup infrastructure if using shared storage in a vSphere cluster.

 ![Host and storage discovery](backup_server_data_flow_1.png)